Craig Makhosi Charnock

 Book Makhosi to speak:

-Book Craig ‘Makhosi’ Savage for their edutaining, insightful and inspirational talks and workshops about why we should be engaging more meaningfully and consciously with vernacular language learning and traditional communities.
+Book Craig ‘Makhosi’ for his edutaining, insightful and inspirational talks and workshops about how we can engage beneficially with vernacular language learning and traditional communities in a world of technology, consumerism and environmental uncertainty.